 Eric Toberer ’02

-Eric earned his Ph.D. at the University of California, Santa Barbara, in materials with Professor Ram Seshadri.
+Eric earned his PhD at the University of California, Santa Barbara, in materials with Professor Ram Seshadri.
 After completing a Beckman Postdoctoral Fellow at California Institute of Technology, with Professors Jeff Snyder and Sossina Haile, Eric Toberer has started as assistant professor of physics at Colorado School of Mines.
 Eric says this work is at the interface between chemistry, solid state physics and material science and targets new materials for energy applications.
-Eric and his group develop predictive relationships between the chemical structure of a material and the resulting properties, thereby guiding our search for new energy materials.
-Further insight into our experimental results is obtained through close collaborations with computational groups.
-Our current focus is on electron and phonon transport in thermoelectric materials.
-Here, we investigate how the electron and phonon band structure and scattering sources control transport.
+Eric and his group develop predictive relationships between the chemical structure of a material and the resulting properties, thereby guiding their search for new energy materials.
+Further insight into experimental results is obtained through close collaborations with computational groups.
+The group’s current focus is on electron and phonon transport in thermoelectric materials.
+Here, they investigate how the electron and phonon band structure and scattering sources control transport.
 Beyond thermoelectric materials, this fascination with transport in the solid state has application to other energy systems such as fuel cells, photovoltaics and batteries.

 Tom Smith ’80

 Tom earned his M.S. in Food Science at UC Davis after graduating from Harvey Mudd College.
 Tom reminds us that in addition to getting a degree in Chemistry, more importantly, he learned how to think, analyze, and problem solve at Mudd.